hmblair/sgnm/README.md

 To get the SHAPE profile of a single molecule `mol.cif`, run
 ```
 python3 -m sgnm --weights weights.pth mol.cif
-# OR
-python3 -m sgnm mol.cif
 ```
 If a path to the weights is not passed, then a non-parametric model will be used instead.
 To save the profile to an HDF5 file, you may pass `--out profile.h5` as an argument.

 ## Large-Scale